tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 potential for surprises when the file store structure is changed.

 Tahoe-LAFS provides a mutable file store, but the ways that the store can change are limited.
-The only thing that can change is that the mapping from child names to child objects that each directory contains can be changed by adding a new child name pointing to an object, removing an existing child name, or changing an existing child name to point to a different object.
+The only things that can change are:
+ * that the mapping from child names to child objects that each mutable directory contains can be changed (by adding a new child name pointing to an object, removing an existing child name, or changing an existing child name to point to a different object);
+ * that the contents of mutable files can change.

-Obviously if you query Tahoe for information about the filesystem and then act to change the filesystem (such as by getting a listing of the contents of a directory and then adding a file to the directory), then the filesystem might have been changed after you queried it and before you acted upon it.
-However, if you use the URI instead of the pathname of an object when you act upon the object, then the only change that can happen is if the object is a directory then the set of child names it has might be different.
+Obviously if you query for information about the file store and then act to change it (such as by getting a listing of the contents of a mutable directory and then adding a file to the directory), then the store might have been changed after you queried it and before you acted upon it.
+However, if you use the URI instead of the pathname of an object when you act upon the object, then it will be the same object; only its contents can change (if it is mutable).
 If, on the other hand, you act upon the object using its pathname, then a different object might be in that place, which can result in more kinds of surprises.

 For example, suppose you are writing code which recursively downloads the contents of a directory.
 The first thing your code does is fetch the listing